Sindangan: Commonwealth Era (As a separate Municipality)

 In 1959, the sitios of Gonayen, Gowayan, Domogok, Dinoyak, Mangilay, Pange, Balak, Laclac, Siriac, Macasing and Diongan were constituted into the barrio of Gonayen.

 At the time of its creation as an independent municipality, Sindangan had the biggest territory in terms of land area in the then Province of Zamboanga (now the administrative region Zamboanga Peninsula with three separate provinces).
 It once comprised the current municipalities of Sindangan, Siayan, Leon B. Postigo, Salug, Godod, Liloy, Tampilisan, Labason, Gutalac, and Kalawit.
 With these measurements as evidenced, Sindangan was deemed to be bigger than the present land area of Zamboanga City before its division.

-It was during the Third Philippine Republic when Sindangan started to subsequently lost a huge portion of its territories after the creation of its offspring municipalities, namely: Labason (1947), Liloy (1951), Siayan (1967), and Leon B. Postigo (1982).
-These following municipalities mentioned also went a reduction of their territories later in the years in light of the creation of newer municipalities, making Sindangan their mother and grandmother town.
+It was during the Third Philippine Republic when Sindangan subsequently lost huge portions of its territories after the creation of its offspring municipalities, namely: Labason (1947), Liloy (1951), Siayan (1967), and Leon B. Postigo (established as Bacungan, 1982).
+These aforementioned new municipalities also went reductions of their territories later in the years in light of the creation of newer municipalities, making Sindangan their mother and grandmother town.

 Since its elevation to a municipality in 1936, people from Luzon and the Visayas continued migrating to Sindangan to settle together with their families and built businesses.
 That is why aside from the Subanens, there are Sindanganons whose origins are from Bohol, Cebu, Samar, Leyte, Negros, Bicol, Pampanga, and Manila.